valoricDe/typescript-react-mobx-boilerplate/README.md

 ___

 ## Installation
-You should have git, node, npm, and webpack, typescript global packages.
+You should have git, node, npm, and webpack, typescript@2.0.2 global packages.

 Fork this repository, and run:
 ```sh